Completing a Position Analysis

 For Classified positions, the minimum qualifications come from the classification specifications and have been negotiated with SEIU.
 The additional required qualifications cannot exceed the minimum qualifications.
 Be careful when you list experience or education as a requirement and refer back to the minimum qualifications.

-Refer to the Online PD and Recruiting System Position Titles for minimum qualifications for unclassified positions.
+Refer to the Online PD and Recruiting System Position Titles for minimum qualifications for academic and professional faculty positions.
 If you require a degree, make sure to list what field the degree is in. (e.g. B.S. or B.A. in Psychology, or closely related field)

 Selected position summaries, decision-making statements, and descriptions of duties are available for the position titles referenced below.
 Click on the desired link to open a sample position description.

-Classified Staff Position Titles: see the Oregon Public Universities Classification Specifications for guidance
+Classified Staff: see the Oregon Public Universities Classification Specifications for guidance

 Why is this useful?
 These guidelines make the path to permanent residence simpler for some teaching faculty who need long-term work authorization in the United States.